 The Chikungunya disease is transmitted in the same way as dengue fever to humans by the virus- carrying Aedes mosquitoes.

 The common symptoms of this virus infection are fever and severe joint pain.
 Other symptoms may include headache, muscle pain, joint swelling or rash.

-Natural ways to treat these diseases are with dietary herbal supplements (medicinal tea or herbal tincture) of plants that increase the dwindling platelet count of the blood (Thrombocytopenia), without notable effects in red blood cell and white blood cell counts.
+Natural ways to manage these diseases are with dietary herbal supplements (medicinal tea or herbal tincture) of plants that increase the dwindling platelet count of the blood (Thrombocytopenia), without notable effects in red blood cell and white blood cell counts.

 For more information on Asthma weed, go to the "MEDICINE FROM NATURE" page.

 1 - 2 ml (30 - 60 drops), 3 - 4 times a day